rkm09/studySchedule/README.md

 # studySchedule
 Study Scheduling Application
 (WIP)Has backend configuration using : Spring Boot, Hibernate, MySql(under resources).
 Rest API endpoint configuration issues need to be resolved.
 FrontEnd mvc still needs to be implemented.
+Testcases need to be implemented too.